Back to School Snack Board

 • Older kids might be more interested in the properties of certain foods.
 How is cheese made?
 What’s the difference between a peanut and an almond?
 How far did these grapes travel to get to my local store?

-charcuterie board ideas for kids
+charcuterie board for kids back to school

 Fun Food Facts to Share